MightyFinger77/RestartAnnouncer/README.md

 - **Customizable Messages**: All messages can be edited in `messages.yml`
 - **Flexible Timing**: Set restart time and announcement intervals
 - **In-Game Configuration**: Everything can be managed through commands
-- **This is useful for server owners that want to schedule restarts and warn their players so they can get to a safe spot**

 ## Commands